-Instructor: Dr Philippe Doyen (Independent Consultant, United Kingdom)

-Duration and formats: Online: 2 to 4 live sessions of 4 hours CPD Points: 4 to 8
+Instructor: Dr Philippe Doyen (Independent Consultant, United Kingdom) Language: English Level: Intermediate Online: 2 to 4 live sessions of 4 hours CPD Points: 4 to 8 formats: Classroom: 1 to 2 days CPD Points: 5 to 10

 Three-dimensional numerical earth models play an increasingly important role in the petroleum industry to improve reservoir management and optimize hydrocarbon recovery.
 A key challenge for reservoir geoscientists is the quantitative integration of 3D and 4D seismic data into static and dynamic earth modeling workflows.
 Using a combination of theory and illustrations from real field studies, this two-day course reviews best practices and challenges for constraining earth models with seismic information and quantifying subsurface uncertainty.